ProjectEvergreen/greenwood/www/pages/guides/theme-packs.md

       ]
     };
     ```
-1. Then in any of their markdown files, users would just reference the published template's filename
+1. Then in any of their markdown files, users would just need to reference the published template's filename
     ```md
     ---
     template: 'blog-post'